 3. Use natural colours to make Rangolis:

 Rangolis form an integral part of Indian household during Diwali.
 People make Rangolis of different designs, unique and creative.
 This Diwali, instead of using chemically synthesised colours, use natural ones.
 In earlier days, Rangolis or Kolams were ways of sharing food with insects and birds.
-Even today, in many villages of South India, a Kolam is made from Rice paste or dry rice flour.
+Even today, in many villages of South India, a Kolam is made from Rice paste or dry rice flour that makes it eco friendly.
 This becomes a feast for insects and birds.
-One can try using turmeric powder, Kumkum, coffee powder, and so on, to make a beautiful Rangoli as well as contribute their part to the environment.
+One can try using turmeric powder, Kumkum, coffee powder, and so on, to make a beautiful Rangoli and celebrate an eco friendly Diwali.

 4. Gift your loved ones, organic or personalised gifts: